News•May 10, 2017

 A 2014 study found that it is this human-caused warming that accounts for the bulk of worldwide glacier loss over the past few decades.

-Warming-Driven Glacier Melt Leads to ‘River Piracy’
+RELATEDWarming-Driven Glacier Melt Leads to ‘River Piracy’

 How Trump’s Monuments Review Could Impact Climate